Frequently Asked Questions

 Yes, CCA will offer before school care beginning at 7 am and after school care from 3pm-6pm.

 What is a classical education?

 A classical education is a content-rich, time-tested educational model that is systematic and comprehensive.
 It focuses on the liberal arts and sciences, moral character, and civic virtue.
 Classical education focuses on valuing knowledge for its own sake, and teaching children how to learn.
 The classical view of education holds that human beings are born with an innate curiosity that can be honed through education.
 Students will learn about historical events, characters, stories, fables, myths, scientific facts, and mathematical proofs.
 They will read whole books in great depth, and learn to approach books both with moderation to learn and courage to question.
 Classical education aims to bring out the best in every person by teaching young people to think for themselves.
-We strongly recommend reading An Introduction to Classical Education by Dr. Chris Perrin and A Classical Education for Modern Times by Dr. Terrence Moore, one of the chief architects of the Barney Charter School Initiative.
+We strongly recommend reading An Introduction to Classical Education by Dr. Chris Perrin and A Classical Education for Modern Times by Dr. Terrence Moore.

 What does the curriculum look like?